Research topics and projects

 Publications

-A list of all publications of the Junior Professorship (2019-2025) and the Chair of Environmental Remote Sensing (from 2025) can be found here.
+A list of all publications from the Junior Professorship (2019–2025) and the Chair of Environmental Remote Sensing (starting in 2025) can be found here.